Cloudify-PS/cloudify-training-labs/advanced-workflows/workflows-standard-lab/README.md

 # Standard Workflow lab

-In this lab, we will be automating the launching of hot air balloons for a Boston-based hot air balloon ride company.
-Hot air balloon experts warn of a maximum safe wind speed of 8-10 MPH and we must keep people safe!

-You’ve been provided a `ha_balloon` node that is scalable up to 5 (the amount of balloons the company has) with a minimum of 0 instances.
-If a node has been installed, that means it’s been cleared for use.
-If it’s uninstalled, that means that it has been told to land.
+In this lab we will be getting the weather for a US city.
+This lab solely focuses on custom workflow development and has no functional node_templates defined.

-There’s a custom workflow called `check_wind_speed` that should check the wind speed from an external service (see code comments), make a scaling decision based on the reported wind speed, and execute a scaling operation (logging before and after as well as catching exceptions of the built-in `scale` workflow).
-How you scale based on wind speed is up to you.
+There’s a custom workflow called `check_wind_speed` that should check the wind speed from an external weather service (API) and log the results.

 ## Usage